AlfredTheorin/timetray/README.md

 ## Additional Information
 TimeTray is a very simple program that I originally hacked on one day for a former colleague of mine many years ago.
 It displays the current calender week in a system tray -- a feature that Windows still lacks in 2016.
 Since TimeTray is written in Java, it can run on other operating systems as well, e.g. Linux or MacOS.

-TimeTray is totally working -- I hope ;-) I cannot test it on Windows because I don't use Windows.
-So, if you detect a problem, just tell me, please.
-Anyway, allowing to set (and save) some parameters would be useful:
+TimeTray is totally working -- I hope ;-) Anyway, allowing to set (and save) some parameters would be useful:

 * the tray icon's background color
 * the tray icon's font color
 * the tray icon's font
 * an optional offset of -1 or +1 if you're running a locale version of your OS that doesn't match your local calendar customs
+* time zone and locale

 So far, there is a rudimental settings window that allows you to change the offset that is saved automatically to a plain text file called _.timetray_ in your home directory.
 You can edit the file with a text editor line by line to change other values.
 The lines mean...